Smart Dimmer Controlled by Mobile App

 Figure 15 — Complete prototype working on the breadboard.

-- HTTP Method: The web server uses HTTP GET requests for simplicity in receiving brightness parameters.
-For integration into larger systems like a smart home, consider using HTTP POST requests.
-Additionally, if the web server is exposed to the internet, implement authentication and encryption to ensure security.
+Finally, the web server currently uses HTTP GET requests to receive brightness parameters for simplicity.
+For integration into larger systems, such as smart home setups, using HTTP POST requests is recommended.
+Additionally, if the server is exposed to the internet, implementing authentication and encryption is essential to maintain security and prevent unauthorized access.